MicrosoftDocs/win32/desktop-src/MSIPCThin2/built-in-rights-usage-restriction-reference.md

 ---
 title: How to Use built-in rights
 description: This topic outlines the built-in rights that the Rights Management SDK 4.2 provides and usage restrictions that an app should enforce in honoring those restrictions.
 audience: developer
 author: REDMOND\\bruceper
 manager: REDMOND\\mbaldwin
-ms.assetid: '9142dd29-f1f4-4c2f-82ac-534f14b8bba1'
+ms.assetid: 9142dd29-f1f4-4c2f-82ac-534f14b8bba1
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'active-directory-rights-management'
+ms.technology: active-directory-rights-management
 ms.tgt_platform: multiple
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # How to: Use built-in rights

 This topic outlines the built-in rights that the Rights Management SDK 4.2 provides and usage restrictions that an app should enforce in honoring those restrictions.

 > [!Note]
 > For the Linux SDK, see the *rights.h* source file for details.

 ## Common Rights